Xiaoyu-Lu/Red-Cube-Escape/README.md

 ### 1. Layout

 If you click the big cube in the middle, the room will go red for a second, and the cube rotates itself.
-With those floating cube,  two light entities in the room (i.e., two animated rotating spheres) provides a weird atmosphere to the scene.
+Looking around, two giant red rotating spheres and those floating cubes provide a weird atmosphere to the scene.
+You need to get out of the room!

 <img src="imgs/bigCubeRotation.gif" style="zoom:53%;" />